Construction

 Environmental Stewardship

 Harvard-Westlake’s plans include a state of the art drainage system that absorbs, cleans and re-uses on site stormwater run-off.
-Once installed, it is anticipated that the River Park Campus storage tanks will hold hundreds of thousands of gallons of water that would otherwise be diverted into the storm drain system and be completely wasted.
+Once installed, the River Park Campus storage tanks will hold 350,000 gallons of water that would otherwise be diverted into the storm drain system and be completely wasted.

 Harvard-Westlake is committed to replacing every single tree that is removed.
 The project will result in an increase in the number of trees on site, with a significant number of the newly planted trees being mature specimens that are far larger than those required by City code.